PicsArt/cppbind/docs/04_advanced_features/01_snippets.rst

 Snippets
 ^^^^^^^^

-To generate bindings for target languages we use snippets which are described in yaml files.
-We use **jinja2** template language to describe the logic inside snippets.
-During rendering process we pass appropriate context to these snippets and render them.
+To generate binding codes for the target language, we use snippets described in yaml files.
+We use the **jinja2** template language to describe the logic inside snippets.
+During rendering process we pass the appropriate context to these snippets and render them.

-We have three types of snippets: **code** snippets, **type converter** snippets and **action** snippets.
+We have three types of snippets: **code**, **type converter**, and **action** snippets.

 Code snippets
 ~~~~~~~~~~~~~

 Code snippets are called for classes, interfaces, functions, enums, constructors, property getters/setters, files, directories, etc.
-User can use them to generate multiple files.
-For example, user can generate C/C++ code and target language code to implement some binding logic
-between those languages.
+Users can use them to generate multiple files.
+For example, the user can generate C/C++ and target language code to implement some binding logic between those languages.

 .. code-block:: yaml